 Celebrating Black History Month

-St. Jude Children’s Research Hospital was founded on principles of diversity, equity, inclusion and belonging.
-Since 1962, our stories have reflected founder Danny Thomas’ decree that St. Jude “love and care for our neighbor, regardless of color or creed.”
+Since opening in 1962, St. Jude Children’s Research Hospital has been dedicated to the equal care of all children with cancer and life-threatening diseases in alignment with founder Danny Thomas’ decree that St. Jude “love and care for our neighbor, regardless of color or creed."

 Stories